SAP-samples/ui5-exercises-codejam/README.md

 You can find more information about this in the [SAPUI5 Documentation](https://sapui5.hana.ondemand.com/#/topic/5982a9734748474aa8d4af9c3d8f31c0).

+## Feedback

+If you can spare a couple of minutes at the end of the session, please help the author improve for next time by providing some feedback.

+Simply use this [Give Feedback](/issues/new?assignees=&labels=feedback&template=session-feedback-template.md&title=Session%20Feedback) link to create a special "feedback" issue, and follow the instructions in there.

+Thank you!

 ## Support

 Support for the content in this repository is available during SAP CodeJam events, for which this content has been designed.
 Otherwise, this content is provided 'as-is' with no other support.